puppetlabs/puppet-docs/source/puppetdb/0.9/maintain_and_tune.markdown

 Although deactivated nodes will be excluded from storeconfigs queries, their data is still preserved, and a node will be reactivated if a new catalog or facts are received for it.

+## Redoing SSL setup after changing certificates

+If you've recently changed the certificates in use by the PuppetDB server, you'll need to update the SSL configuration for PuppetDB itself.

+If you've installed PuppetDB from Puppet Labs packages, you can simply re-run the `puppetdb-ssl-setup` script.
+Otherwise, you'll need to perform again all the SSL configuration steps outlined in [the installation instructions](./install_from_source.html).

 ## Monitor the Performance Console

 Once you have PuppetDB running, visit the following URL, substituting in the name and port of your PuppetDB server: